 One misconception is that breastfeeding is an effective form of contraception.
 It is TRUE that if you are exclusively breastfeeding with no longer than 4-6 hours between feeds and not yet menstruating, you are at a reduced risk of getting pregnant.
 This is simply a reduced risk – you can STILL GET PREGNANT!

 Birth control medications containing estrogen are NOT recommended until more than 3 weeks post delivery.
 This is because women are at an increased risk of developing blood clots in the veins after pregnancy.
 Birth controls containing estrogen also increase the risk of developing clots.
-These two factors combined make estrogen-containing birth control options a less than ideal choice.
+These two factors combined make estrogen-containing birth control options a less than ideal choice immediately postpartum.

 Hormonal or Copper Intrauterine Device (IUD)

 Pros: The IUD is one of the most effective forms of contraception (it is as effective as tubal ligation)!
-Contraceptive benefits are effective immediately upon insertion and recovery of fertility immediately upon removal.
+Contraceptive benefits are effective immediately upon insertion and recovery of fertility is immediately upon removal.
 The IUD can last for up to 10 years depending on the type of IUD, and is equally as effective as tubal ligation or vasectomy.
 The benefit of the IUD over tubal ligation or vasectomy is that it is temporary.
 If and when you are ready to have another baby, you simply have it removed and start trying to conceive.
 The hormonal IUD is often the preferred method of contraception by most health care providers.
 Patient’s report having lighter or even no menstral period when the hormonal IUD is in place which can improve quality of life.

 Progesterone only pill

-Pros: Progesterone only birth control while breastfeeding may be a better option than an IUD for women who are planning on conceiving within the near future.
+Pros: Progesterone only pill while breastfeeding may be a better option than an IUD for women who are planning on conceiving within the near future.
 You can simply stop taking your contraception pill when you are ready to try to have another baby.